 It appears that the co-living spaces are made to meet the needs of the younger generation only, but this is incorrect.
 Co-living is a great flexible housing option for people of every age group.

 People prefer to rent a co-living because it offers them with all of the benefits of living in a house without the trouble of selling or renting it out when they relocate to another place.
 In today’s time, people want to rent convenient, modern residential options at affordable prices.
 People across different age groups want to live in a collaborative environment and form a global network for themselves.
 If you are an expat travelling to Singapore, co-living can be a great option for you.
-Even the locals prefer to live in co-living in the post-pandemic period.
-Living in communal space provides a peaceful and perfect atmosphere to work remotely.
+You can easily find decent rooms for rent in jurong locality, but even the locals prefer to live in co-living in the post-pandemic period.
+Living in communal space has its own advantages it provides a peaceful and perfect atmosphere to work remotely.

 Co-Living Is Not for Family or Couples: